 - Keep your discussion as objective as possible.
 Ask your student to be honest about what happened.
 Listen carefully with all of the listening skills that you can muster.
 Try to listen more than talk at first.
 Don’t respond yet.
 Don’t judge.
 Get the facts on the table.

-- Do your homework – or, better yet, have your student do some homework.
+- Do your homework — or, better yet, have your student do some homework.
 Find out from the college what this means.
 If your student is on probation, what is involved and/or what are the consequences?
-If your student has been dismissed, will she be welcomed back later?
-What must she do in the meantime?
+If your student has been dismissed, will they be welcomed back later?
+What must they do in the meantime?
 What would be involved in a transfer?
 Study any financial information that is necessary.
 Try to come to your meeting with as much information as possible.

 - Be rational.
 Emotional venting will not be helpful to your student right now.
 Try to remain calm and thoughtful about the reality of the situation and options moving forward.

 - Be clear.
 If there are limits to what you will support, be clear about them.
 If you have expectations moving forward, spell them out.
 If your student will be moving home and there will be house rules, negotiate them now.

 - Be positive.
-If your student has been dismissed from college, he knows that this is serious.
-It is a major detour in the road that he thought he would travel.
-Most likely, he is devastated, feels awful, and may have a very negative attitude about himself and/or his abilities – or he may blame the school.
+If your student has been dismissed from college, they know that this is serious.
+It is a major detour in the road that they thought they would travel.
+Most likely, your student is devastated, feels awful, and may have a very negative attitude about his abilities – or they may blame the school.
 This wasn’t the plan.
 What your student needs from you now is a positive approach.
 Don’t minimize the situation, but do focus on moving forward, next steps, and learning from mistakes.
-Helping your student feel comfortable talking to you about his mistakes is most important.
+Helping your student feel comfortable talking to you about their mistakes is most important.